 | AI bill of materials | Strong on CycloneDX-AI | Existing Snyk customers; explicit AIBOM obligations |

-The pattern is consistent: categories where the open source is mature and the threat model is well understood are where the build case wins at most scales.
-Categories where data classification or multi-cloud inventory work is genuinely hard are where the commercial vendors win.
+The pattern across the table is consistent.
+Where the open source is mature and the threat model is well understood, the build case wins at most scales.
+Where the data classification or multi-cloud inventory work is genuinely hard, the commercial vendors earn their margin.

 The matrix nobody publishes